|Business Rating:||3.7 / 5|

 Divvy Business Card vs. Capital One Spark Cash Select

 Finally, consider the Capital One Spark Cash Select if you want flat-rate rewards and a generous bonus offer.
 This card lets you earn a flat 1.5% cash back on all purchases with no annual fee.
+Plus, you can earn 5% cash back on hotels and rental cars booked through Capital One Travel.
 You also get the chance to earn $500 in bonus cash with a reasonable spending requirement of $4,500 completed within three months of account opening.

 Like the Ink Business Unlimited Card, the Capital one Spark Cash Select has a lower rewards rate than the Divvy Card but comes with the added flexibility of carrying a balance.
 Additionally, the sign-up bonus will boost your rewards value.
 To earn $500 in rewards value with Divvy, you’ll need to spend $7,143 at restaurants while paying your bill weekly to earn 7 points per dollar.
 Even then, you only retain a $500 rewards value if you’re redeeming for travel.
 That’s a high spend for a modest reward with a complicated set of stipulations you must meet.
 Reward values are also substantially lower for all redemptions other than travel.
 Also, consider that with a $4,500 spend on Capital One you’ll earn an additional $67.50 in cash back.